 If the WSI accepts your claim and your injury or illness keeps you out of work for five consecutive days or longer, there are three categories of wage-replacement benefits you may qualify for:

-- Temporary Total Disability (TTD) – If you have a temporary, yet total disability, you’ll be paid a TTD wage-loss benefit.
+- Temporary Total Disability (TTD) – If you have a temporary, yet total disability, you’ll receive a TTD wage-loss benefit.
 You may also get an additional $15 per week for each dependent child you support.

 - Temporary Partial Disability (TPD) – if an injured employee returns to work and is unable to earn an equivalent wage prior to becoming disabled, the employee receives a temporary partial benefit equivalent to 60% of the difference between pre-injury and post-injury earnings.